 Chapter 5 – Jack

 The fire had gone out of Jack, he couldn’t even find the energy to argue about flying a little further.
 The horror of the dreadful killing and the surging adrenaline followed by the slow realisation that he could not actually do anything, had all left him stunned and drained.
 So he walked and Illy had pulled back, presumably to give him time, knowing that walking and thinking would be the best thing he could do.
-But there was a purposefulness to his walking, and it fed a growing conviction and sense of resolution within him.
+But a purposefulness crept into his walking, and it fed a growing conviction and sense of resolution within him.
 He walked a route to avoid the farmers or villagers that now were more frequent as he neared a settlement.
-Illy was right, if he stormed in with shields and his invisible bullets it would only be a tiny set back to the thousands upon thousands advancing for the slaughter.
+Illy was right, if he stormed in with shields and invisible bullets it would only be a tiny set back to the thousands upon thousands advancing for the slaughter.
 He could call down fire from the sky if he could convince Illy to unleash the weaponry on the landing pod in orbit.
 But she was right, he needed to find out why there was no opposition.
 Was this a race of pacifists or were they simply unaware that the invasion was happening?
 How could that be possible?
 Even allowing for extremely primitive communications that seemed highly unlikely.

 He made good progress without rushing and wearing himself out.
 He snacked on dry food from his backpack and sipped water as he walked, relying on physical stamina gained from years of military training.
-He knew the land was still fabulously beautiful and unspoilt, a garden of Eden in high summer.
+He knew the land was still fabulously beautiful and unspoilt, a Garden of Eden in high summer.
 But now he saw it as if in black and white, through a fog.

 As night fell Jack stopped to rest a little.
 Then he accepted Illy’s suggestion of some short flying hops over the sparsely populated farmland by cover of night in order to speed up the journey.
 In such a manner he soon reached a small town and walked in to find a large but basic inn on the simple main road.